ralmakinah/UAlbanyTeaching/CINF_135_Fall`25/ReadMe.md

 1.	**Identify and define** key components of AI/ML systems. **(1.1 B)**

   - **Measure:** Students can list and describe the essential parts of AI/ML systems.
-  - **Corresponding Assignment:** In Class Team Work - Intro To AI Systems
+  - **Corresponding Assignment:** In-Class Team Work - Intro To AI Systems

 2.	**Research and gather** relevant information about AI/ML. **(1.2 I)**